marcin86junior/MegaPictureUploadREST/README.md

 MegaPictureUploadREST
 =====================

-### Your own upload picture website in Django/REST

 ![alt text](http://marcin86.pythonanywhere.com/static/MegaUploadpic.PNG)

 Overview
 --------

-MegaPictureUploadREST is an open-source webiste for upload pictures.
+MegaPictureUploadREST is an open-source website for uploading pictures.
 Django/REST technology is used for permission and authorization.
-We have few group for specyfic users/clients:
+We have few group for specific users/clients:

 * **Basic group** for newcomers for free 200x200 picture